mrichtarsky/linux-shared/README.md

-# Setup script for development machines
+# Common environment for development machines

 Quickly get up and running on a new server/VM with the environment you are used to.
 Sets up a common directory structure, installs helpful tools and config files.
+Provides helper libs (Python, bash), including credentials management.

-Currently using this on:
+I'm currently using this on:
 - x86_64:
     - Debian/Ubuntu
     - SLES